Skip to content

 Main Campus Number: (435) 896-8202

 The Snow College Richfield campus is home to the Sevier Valley Center.
 This incredible facility is designed to host a variety of events.
 The arena seats 4,800 people, making it ideal for sports events, tournaments, concerts, and trade shows.
-The state-of-art theater has seating for 800, a more intimate venue for musical performances, state plays, and pageants.
+The state-of-the-art theater has seating for 800, a more intimate venue for musical performances, state plays, and pageants.
 The Atrium is new this year with five break-out rooms and a kitchenette.
 This area is great for meetings, small conferences, and banquets.
 This area can be configured into several different sized rooms to meet specific needs.
 The Sevier Valley Center is a result of a partnership between Snow College, Sevier County, Richfield City, and the Sevier School District.
 For more information, please visit our website at www.svc.snow.edu or call one of the phone numbers listed above.

 Small Business Development Center